 One was lost to something outside our control and the other was lost because I set terrible expectations.

 Was I pissed?
-Oh hell yea.
+Oh, hell yea.
 I was discouraged.
 But after a few moments, I asked myself: “What the f*** was I upset about?”

-My perspective was that of a spoiled child.
+My perspective was like a spoiled child’s.

 I had to go for a drive for about an hour until a little Jay-Z angel popped up on my shoulder and played…

 It felt like we just took 50 steps back from those two big losses that were so close in time.